Feaxure-fresh/TL-Fault-Diagnosis-Library/README.md

         ├── normal
         └── outer
 ```
 Note: It is highly recommended to modify the dataset loading code based on custom training.
 Make sure that `datasetname` in the loading code is consistent with names of your subfolders.
+The sampling length can also be changed by adjusting the `signal_size` inside.

 ## Usage
 Load trained weights.